Use cases/Helloprint

 Phase 1 - what didn't work.

 Most case studies skip this part.
 We won't.
 A dedicated central AI team ran for about a year, staffed with strong people but disconnected from the business.
 Projects took too long or stalled outright.
 A flagship content tool was already outdated by the time it shipped six months in.
-A model migration made on cost grounds alone took months to reverse.

 The lesson that matters for other leadership teams: an AI team without business context produces the wrong thing, slowly.
 The context has to live inside the people doing the building.